hack3rs.ca network-security

 scenario-teaching-playbooks

-1. Passive wireless discovery and baseline building.
+1. Passive wireless discovery and baseline building in authorized environments.

 Suggested starting block: Kismet Startup And Source Checks

-• $Define the question you are trying to answer and the scope you are allowed to inspect.
+• $Write the question you need to answer and the exact hosts or segments you are authorized to inspect.

-• $Record findings, confidence level, and the next defensive action.
+• $Write one sentence stating your finding, your confidence level, and the next action.

 Suggested starting block: Wireless Lab Notes And Baseline Tracking

-• $Define the question you are trying to answer and the scope you are allowed to inspect.
+• $Write the question you need to answer and the exact hosts or segments you are authorized to inspect.

-• $Record findings, confidence level, and the next defensive action.
+• $Write one sentence stating your finding, your confidence level, and the next action.

 Suggested starting block: Follow-Up Correlation (Defender Workflow)

-• $Define the question you are trying to answer and the scope you are allowed to inspect.
+• $Write the question you need to answer and the exact hosts or segments you are authorized to inspect.

-• $Record findings, confidence level, and the next defensive action.
+• $Write one sentence stating your finding, your confidence level, and the next action.

-4. Training on 802.11 visibility and observation-first workflows.
+4. Training on 802.11 visibility, passive-first workflows, and wireless baseline methodology.

 Suggested starting block: Kismet Startup And Source Checks

-• $Define the question you are trying to answer and the scope you are allowed to inspect.
+• $Write the question you need to answer and the exact hosts or segments you are authorized to inspect.

-• $Record findings, confidence level, and the next defensive action.
+• $Write one sentence stating your finding, your confidence level, and the next action.

 cli-workflows